joakim/kay/ideas.md

 ## Learning

 It should be possible to translate the "globals" into other natural languages than English, enabling developers to code in their native language.
-With the simple and flexible syntax, my hope is that this could be a powerful tool for teaching programming to kids worldwide, true to [the spirit of Smalltalk](http://worrydream.com/EarlyHistoryOfSmalltalk/#smalltalkAndChildren).
+With the simple and flexible syntax, my hope is that this could be a powerful tool for teaching programming concepts to kids worldwide, true to [the spirit of Smalltalk](http://worrydream.com/EarlyHistoryOfSmalltalk/#smalltalkAndChildren).

 <br/>